Common

 Introduction

-The StrUtil class contains static methods for common string operations including validation, concatenation, padding, templating, and encoding conversions.
+The StrUtil class contains static methods for counting, padding, templating, joining, and membership checks.

 Main Features